shak/bankxplorers/content/english/_index.md

     image: "/images/service-2.png"
     content: "Key features of services offered by ys:"
     bulletpoints:
-      - "Zero JS, by default: No JavaScript runtime overhead to slow you down."
+      - " by default: No JavaScript runtime overhead to slow you down."
       - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."
       - "UI-agnostic: Supports React, Preact, Svelte, Vue, Solid, Lit and more."
     button: